vladiibine/localsrv/README.rst

     :alt: Scrutinizer Status
     :target: https://scrutinizer-ci.com/g/vladiibine/localsrv/

-**django-localsrv** is a django app that allows you to serve content at configurable paths, with configurable response HTTP headers.
+**django-localsrv** is a django app that allows you to serve content (files, strings, etc.) at configurable paths, with configurable response HTTP headers.

 It's intended as a more useful test server than Python's SimpleHTTPServer, mainly because of the configuration options.